traject/traject/README.md

     to_field "language", extract_marc("008[35-37]:041a:041d", :translation_map => "marc_language_code")
 ~~~

-To see all options for `extract_marc`, see the [method documentation](http://rdoc.info/gems/traject/Traject/Macros/Marc21:extract_marc)
+To see all options for `extract_marc`, see the [extract_marc](http://rdoc.info/gems/traject/Traject/Macros/Marc21:extract_marc) method documentation.

-## other built-in utility macros
+## Other built-in utility macros

-Other built-in methods that can be used with `to_field` include a hard-coded
+Other built-in methods that can be used with `to_field` include:

-literal string:
+a hard-coded literal string:

 ~~~ruby
     to_field "source", literal("LIB_CATALOG")
 ~~~

-The current record serialized back out as MARC, in binary, XML, or json:
+the current record serialized back out as MARC, in binary, XML, or json:

 ~~~ruby
     # or :format => "json" for marc-in-json